toyowata/pelion-dm-example-ra6m3-e2-studio/README.md

 ### Updating the firmware

-* Build your program with Release target
+* Build your program for the Release target
 * Right click the project and navigate to `Command Prompt`
 ```
 $ cd pdmc